sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Currently, GitHub, GitHub Enterprise, GitLab and Bitbucket Server permissions are supported.
 Check our [product direction](https://about.sourcegraph.com/direction) for plans to support other code hosts.
 If your desired code host is not yet on the roadmap, please [open a feature request](https://github.com/sourcegraph/sourcegraph/issues/new?template=feature_request.md).

-Please be noted that we only support enforcing repository permissions for one code host per type.
-For example, you are able to configure authorization for one GitHub and one GitLab instances, but not for two GitLab instances.
-Although it is still possible to configure as many instances as you need for adding repositories to your Sourcegraph instance.
+Please note that we only support enforcing repository permissions for one code host per type.
+You can, for example, configure authorization for one GitHub and one GitLab instance but not for two GitLab instances.
+That doesn't affect how many code hosts are can be configured to sync repositories.

 > NOTE: Site admin users bypass all permission checks and have access to every repository on Sourcegraph.